W06 Project

 - Use an HTML form that meets the standards presented in the course.

-- ✔ include DOM interaction including selecting an element, modifying it, and listening for and react to events,
+- ✔ Include DOM interaction including selecting an element, modifying it, and listening for and reacting to events,

-- ✔ exclusively use template literals when building strings for output, and
+- ✔ Exclusively use template literals when building strings for output

-- Ensure that there are no spelling or grammatical errors.
+- Ensure there are no spelling or grammatical errors.

 - Complete the project by the due date.

-This is a web course intended to help you learn how to construct dynamic and responsive websites using the core web technologies of contemporary HTML, CSS, and JavaScript.
-Third party templates are NOT allowed.
-Pages built from site builder software or drag-and-drop tools or that are based on existing sites are not allowed and will lead to no credit on the term project.
+This course teaches you how to build dynamic and responsive websites using core web technologies: HTML, CSS, and JavaScript.
+Third-party templates, site builders, drag-and-drop tools, and designs based on existing websites are not permitted and will result in no credit for this project.

 Testing

-- Use the browser's DevTools to check for JavaScript runtime errors in the console or click the red, error icon in the upper right corner of DevTools.
+- Use the browser's DevTools console to check for JavaScript runtime errors, or click the red error icon in the upper right corner of DevTools.

 - Use DevTools CSS Overview to check your color contrast.